TNishimoto/rlbwt_iterator/readme.md

 This library supports the following operations:

-+ The construction of the RLBWT of T for a given string T.
++ The construction of the [RLBWT](https://github.com/TNishimoto/rlbwt_iterator/blob/master/src/include/rlbwt.hpp "RLBWT") of T for a given string T.
-    * This construction algorithm uses OnlineRLBWT implemented by Tomohiro I(https://github.com/itomomoti/OnlineRlbwt).
+    * This construction algorithm uses [OnlineRLBWT](https://github.com/itomomoti/OnlineRlbwt "OnlineRLBWT") implemented by Tomohiro I.
-+ The backward iterator for the inverse suffix array(ISA) of T for a given RLBWT of T.
++ [The backward iterator for the inverse suffix array(ISA)](https://github.com/TNishimoto/rlbwt_iterator/blob/master/src/include/backward_isa.hpp "The backward iterator for the inverse suffix array(ISA)") of T for a given RLBWT of T.
-+ The backward iterator for the text of T for a given RLBWT of T.
++ [The backward iterator for the text](https://github.com/TNishimoto/rlbwt_iterator/blob/master/src/include/backward_text.hpp "The backward iterator for the text") of T for a given RLBWT of T.
-+ The Forward iterator for the suffix array(SA) of T for a given RLBWT of T.
++ [The Forward iterator for the suffix array(SA)](https://github.com/TNishimoto/rlbwt_iterator/blob/master/src/include/forward_sa.hpp "The Forward iterator for the suffix array(SA)") of T for a given RLBWT of T.
-+ The Forward iterator for the longest common prefix(LCP) of T for a given RLBWT of T.
++ [The Forward iterator for the longest common prefix(LCP)](https://github.com/TNishimoto/rlbwt_iterator/blob/master/src/include/forward_lcp_array.hpp "The Forward iterator for the longest common prefix(LCP)") of T for a given RLBWT of T.
-+ The postorder iterator for the suffix tree nodes of T for a given RLBWT of T.
++ [The postorder iterator for the suffix tree nodes](https://github.com/TNishimoto/rlbwt_iterator/blob/master/src/include/postorder_suffix_tree.hpp "The postorder iterator for the suffix tree nodes") of T for a given RLBWT of T.
-+ The postorder iterator for maximal substrings in T for a given RLBWT of T.
++ [The postorder iterator for maximal substrings](https://github.com/TNishimoto/rlbwt_iterator/blob/master/src/include/postorder_maximal_substrings.hpp#L185 "The postorder iterator for maximal substrings") in T for a given RLBWT of T.

 ## Download